danielmcgraw/danielmcgraw.com/_posts/2012-01-21-The-Quickish-and-Easish-Getting-Started-with-GitHub-Article.md

 	git push
 {% endhighlight %}
 <br />
-- Repeat the last 3 tasks (Edit, Pull, Push) to your hearts content.
+- Repeat the last three tasks (Edit, Pull, Push) to your hearts content.

 <br />

 Thats all there really is to it to get up and running with git and Github.
 I really suggest you build on this base knowledge and check out some of the awesome advanced commands and options in git and Github.
-I've heard building a blog using Github and [Jekyll](/2011/04/14/The-Ultimate-Guide-To-Getting-Started-With-Jekyll-Part-1) was super rad and easy :P
+I've heard building a blog using git, Github, and [Jekyll](/2011/04/14/The-Ultimate-Guide-To-Getting-Started-With-Jekyll-Part-1) was super rad and easy :P